An improved estimator of Shannon entropy with applications to systems with memory: Conclusions

 \section{Conclusions}

 We have developed a novel method to determine the memory of a discrete sequence.
 Importantly, the method is valid for both Markovian and non-Markovian systems.
 Since the technique relies on the calculation of the Shannon entropy as a function of the block size, it is crucial to additionally propose an entropy estimator that gives good results for correlated systems.
 To this end, we have introduced a correction to the estimated probabilities to amend the source of error stemming from unseen elements in small samples.
 Our estimator is shown to significantly increase the accuracy of the entropy for systems with memory.
 Both numerically generated sequences and real data series have been used as benchmarks.
 These successful results will certainly encourage further applications of the proposals discussed in this work.
+It is left as a future project to present a more detailed comparison of our entropy estimator with different estimators that have shown promising results for independent sequences~\cite{nsb, archer, shr, grassberger}.